devd-99/pomodoro/README.md

-Certainly!
-I'll create a README for your Chrome Pomodoro extension based on the provided code and project structure.
-Here's a comprehensive README for your project:

 # Chrome Pomodoro Timer Extension

 A customizable Pomodoro timer extension for Chrome that helps you manage your work and break sessions effectively.